Auties00/curve25519-java/README.md

 # Curve25519

-An implementation of Curve25519 based on Signal's using modern Java features and components of the Java Cryptographic architecture.
+An implementation of Curve25519 based on Signal's curve25519-java with optimizations and support for zero-copy implementations.
+Java 21 is required.
-Wrappers are reduced to zero and the library is fully modular.
-Java 11 or higher is required.
-It should work on any platform.
+No dependencies are used, so the project should work on any platform.

+### Why not use the built-in implementation?

+When this library was first developed at Signal there was no built-in Curve25519 implementation in Java.
+While this is no longer the case since Java 11, computing an x25519 signature involves converting keys from x25519 to ed25519, which is not possible using the built-in implementation.
+This is the reason why I forked the original repo and decided to update it.

 ### How to install